Oneus: 2023–2024: Pygmalion, La Dolce Vita, Road to Kingdom: Ace of Ace, and special album announcement

 On May 19, 2024, Oneus released the new digital single "Now", a remake song of girl group Fin.K.L's "Now" (2000).

 On June 28, 2024, Oneus was reported to appear as contestants on Mnet's Road to Kingdom: Ace of Ace.
 For the show's finale on November 7, Oneus released their song "I Know You Know" and finished in second place overall.

 On December 4, 2024, Oneus announced they would be releasing a special album in January 2025.

+2025–present: Dear.
+M, Seoho military enlistment, solo tracks, 5x, departure from RBW, and new agency.

 On January 14, 2025, Oneus released their first special album Dear.M.
 The album title Dear.M means Dear Moon, which can be interpreted as To TOMOON (fandom name).
 The album contains 17 tracks, including the lead single "IKUK," a newly arranged version of their finale live comeback song "I Know You Know" from Road to Kingdom: Ace of Ace.
+On February 17, Seoho enlisted as an active-duty soldier to fulfill his mandatory military service.